acidsploit/pyxpub/README.md

 ## Raspbian Quick Install (uWSGI + NGINX)

-A simple script (raspbian.sh) to deploy pyxpub on a fresh respbian installation.
+A simple script (raspbian.sh) to deploy pyxpub on a fresh Raspbian installation.
 Gets you up and running in no time on a Raspberry Pi.

     sudo apt-get update
     sudo apt-get upgrade